A Unified Taxonomy-Guided Instruction Tuning Framework for Entity Set Expansion and Taxonomy Expansion: Appendix

-We adopt the following two evaluation metrics for the taxonomy expansion task. \begin{itemize}[leftmargin=*] \item \textbf{Accuracy (Acc)} is the exact match accuracy of the predicted parent node of each testing entity.
+${\rm Acc}$ is the exact match accuracy of the predicted parent node of each testing entity.
 Formally, assume the testing set has $C$ samples $x_1, ..., x_C$, and their ground-truth parents in the input taxonomy are $y_1, ..., y_C$, respectively.
 Then the accuracy of the learned parent-child relationship $\textsc{Parent}^+(\cdot)$ is defined as